deletedcu/angular-demo/projects/project-06-b-tunr-relationships-mongo/README.md

 >**Hint:** We created a `new` `Artist` called `lucy` before then `save`d him.
 How might we create a `new` `Managaer` called `bobby` then `save` him?

 Now, let's add an unordered list of the manager's songs to `manager-show/manager-show.component.html`.
 Again, try to do this without looking at the Sprint above, then correct as needed.
-Don't forget to change the `managers.js` controller as well.
+Don't forget to change the `managers.js` controller!

 #### Sprint 3 Manager Ads
 Last, but not least, let's start adding some revenue to Tunr.
 We're enabling managers to create